adam-lev-barnett/CSC403-TextQuest/textquest_csc403/README.md

 6. See if you satisfied his requirements!
 If you didn't, you have to try again.

 ## Available actions
-a. `Talk to Duckhead` - Talk to Duckhead to find out how to get out of here.
+- `Talk to Duckhead` - Talk to Duckhead to find out how to get out of here.
 He might even give you a present!
-b. `Solve puzzle` - Enter Puzzle Mode!
+- `Solve puzzle` - Enter Puzzle Mode!
 Give Duckhead the items in the order you enter them.
 Hopefully they're in the correct order!
-c. `Pick up [item name]` - Pick up an item in the room and add it to your inventory.
+- `Pick up [item name]` - Pick up an item in the room and add it to your inventory.
-    • Once you pick it up, you can't pick it up again unless you drop it.
+    - Once you pick it up, you can't pick it up again unless you drop it.
-    • Available items at the beginning: Duck Bill; Duck Call; Candy String
+    - Available items at the beginning: Duck Bill; Duck Call; Candy String
-d. `Drop [item name]` - Drop an item if it's in your inventory. _There's no real reason to do this in this version._
+- `Drop [item name]` - Drop an item if it's in your inventory. _There's no real reason to do this in this version._
-e. `Inventory` - View the items in your inventory
+-  `Inventory` - View the items in your inventory
-f. `Give up` - Exit the game and just accept this new reality.
+-  `Give up` - Exit the game and just accept this new reality.

 ## Pseudo-tests
 You can also enter the following, but these exist to test the game mechanics in the early stages of the game